 Bottom line: A great lightweight option for long backpacking trips that is more versatile than other chemical treatments.

-Chlorine dioxide treatments like the Water Treatment Drops from Aquamira are one of the lightest and smallest water treatment methods, making this system perfect for an emergency water treatment method or for weight-conscious hikers.
-We considered giving this treatment method a Best Buy award because it is so economical, but overall it is such an effective and simple method that we decided it was worthy of our Top Pick award for being light AND inexpensive.
+Chlorine dioxide treatments like the Water Treatment Drops from Aquamira are one of the lightest and smallest water treatment methods, making this system perfect for an emergency water treatment method or weight-conscious hikers.
+We considered giving this treatment method a Best Buy award because it is so economical, but overall it is such a useful and simple method that we decided it was worthy of our Top Pick award for being light AND inexpensive.